JeremiasInCode/JeremiasInCode/README.md

 ## 👤 About me

 <p>    I am junior developer passionate about coding and constantly strive to improve my technical skills for to create everything he could think of.
-Currently, I am focused C, C#, Python and SQL</p>
+Currently, I am focused C#, Angular, SQL and Python</p>

 ## 🌟 Skills